MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L03_Dashboards.md

 1. Click **Publish**.

-## Exercise 2 – Create an interactive dashboard (Optional)
+## Exercise 2 – Create an interactive dashboard

-In this exercise, you will create an interactive dashboard for projects.
+In this exercise, you will create an interactive dashboard for Projects.

-> NOTE: This exercise is optional.

 ### Task 2.1 – Create a dashboard